A portion of the fees collected within the protocol (denominated in a particular token: USDC, SOL, etc) go into that spot market's revenue pool.

 Spot Markets allow for swaps between tokens and interest payments between depositors and borrowers.
 These token swaps and flow of interest are parameterised to allow fee collection for the revenue pool and thus ultimately insurance.

 Within the program, its parameterised by the following in bold:

-percentage of borrow interest reserved for revenue pool
+percentage of the borrow interest reserved for revenue pool

-proportion of liability transfer in liquidate_borrow that is sent to revenue pool
+the proportion of liability transfer in liquidate_borrow that is sent to the revenue pool

 Thus the following must be true: user_if_factor <= total_if_factor.
 For example, if the total_if_factor is 100%, depositors would receive no interest from borrows.
 The following instructions interact w/ the insurance fund:

-Perpetual Markets are bootstrapped by the which depending on market making performance conditions can add and remove funds from the revenue pool.
+Perpetual Markets are bootstrapped by the Drift AMM which depending on market-making performance conditions can add and remove funds from the revenue pool.

 Within the program, its parameterized by the following in bold:

-the amm's max revenue pool draw per peroid (note this doesnt include bankruptcy resolution)
+the amm's max revenue pool draw per period (note this doesn't include bankruptcy resolution)

-revenue pool draws on behalf of user pnl since last settle
+revenue pool draws on behalf of user pnl since the last settle

 the last timestamp of a revenue withdraw (track in order to reset the period)